 In the case of the adoption of periodical boundary conditions the links identified in this drawing with the same numbers or letters would be interconnected.
-Since it is unpractical to draw the toroidal structure of a lattice of dimension 2 or larger with periodical boundary conditions, sometimes we may simply state that such boundary conditions have been adopted and represent the lattice as shown in figure 1.2.2, questions of the theory, and it is from it that arise all the fundamental difficulties we will find during the development of the theory.
+Since it is unpractical to draw the toroidal structure of a lattice of dimension 2 or larger with periodical boundary conditions, sometimes we may simply state that such boundary conditions have been adopted and represent the lattice as shown in figure 1.2.2, leaving as implicitly understood the connections of the links at the boundary with those on the opposite side.